hasanrahman00/mailtester-ninja-api-rotation/README.md

 - **Multiple key support:** register as many MailTester subscriptions as you like and load-balance requests automatically.
 - **Rate limiting:** enforces per-30-second and per-day limits for both Pro and Ultimate plans directly in MongoDB.
+- **Rate limiting:** enforces per-30-second, per-day, and per-request spacing limits for both Pro and Ultimate plans directly in MongoDB.
 - **Usage tracking & persistence:** stores counters, statuses, and plan metadata in MongoDB for durability.
 - **`.env` watcher + health checker:** keeps runtime keys in sync with the `.env` file and removes dead keys automatically.
 - **BullMQ-powered queue:** buffers bursts of `/key/available` requests in Redis so callers wait their turn instead of being rejected while keys cool down.
 - **REST API:** obtain an available key, inspect status, add/remove keys, and push validation telemetry for analytics.
+- **Client-facing rate metadata:** `/key/available`, `/status`, and `/limits` expose `avgRequestIntervalMs`, `lastUsed`, and `nextRequestAllowedAt` so callers know exactly when a key may be reused.
 - **Structured logging & graceful shutdown:** consistent JSON logging with clean teardown of schedulers, watchers, and DB connections.

 ## Project structure